reiver/golang-backend-training/README.md

 ### 1.3. go build

-Using `go run` can be quick in some intances, but it isn't how we create an executable program from our source code.
-Also, `go run` also won't work with some code layouts!
+Using `go run` can be quick when we are able to use it.

+But we cannot use `go run` to create an executable program from our source code.
+Also, `go run` won't work with some code layouts!

 Either way, to create an executable program, we run `go build`